 One bit of flu season bad news

 All of the numbers for the 2020-21 flu season are outstanding.
-Despite the horrific toll of the COVID-19 pandemic, at least we didn’t have to contend with a massive flu pandemic which usually kills hundreds of thousands of people worldwide every year.
+Despite the horrific toll of the COVID-19 pandemic, at least we didn’t have to contend with a massive flu pandemic that usually kills hundreds of thousands of people worldwide every year.

 Unfortunately, this does have one important consequence.
 Data from the northern hemisphere is used to determine the antigens in the flu vaccine for the southern hemisphere (remember the flu seasons for each hemisphere are offset by about this six months).
 And the data from the previous southern hemisphere flu season is used to determine the flu vaccine antigens for the 2021-22 flu season.